-Adam Hanbury-Brown is a PhD student at UC Berkeley studying tree seedling recruitment in tropical forests and Roosevelt elk movements and habitat selection in Northern California.
+Adam Hanbury-Brown is a PhD candidate at UC Berkeley studying tree seedling recruitment in tropical forests and Roosevelt elk movements and habitat selection in Northern California.

 Tom Powell is a postdoc at Berkeley Lab working with NGEE Tropics team to model tropical forest dynamics in response to climate variability and change.
 More generally, Tom is a Forest ecologist that studies how disturbances, climate change, and land management impact forest ecosystem function and services.
 He completed his PhD in 2015 at Harvard University.